ddaniels1

 Assistant Professor

-DeAnna Monique Daniels is a doctoral candidate in the African American Religion concentration at Rice University.
-DeAnna earned her B.A. in Religious Studies from Alma College in Alma, Michigan.
-In 2013, she earned a Master of Divinity and, in 2014, a Master of Theology from Union Presbyterian Seminary in Richmond, Virginia.
-In 2015, she earned a Master of Arts in American Studies with a graduate certificate in Women, Gender, and Sexuality Studies from Lehigh University in Bethlehem, PA.
-While studying at Lehigh University, she received a Strohl Grant and Award for Research Excellence in Humanities and Social Sciences.
+DeAnna Monique Daniels is an Assistant Professor of Africana and Religious Studies with a Ph.D. in Religion in the African American Religion concentration from Rice University in 2023.
+She embarked on her academic pursuits by obtaining a B.A. in Religious Studies from Alma College in Alma, Michigan.
+Furthering her education, DeAnna earned a Master of Divinity in 2013 and a Master of Theology in 2014 from Union Presbyterian Seminary in Richmond, Virginia.
+In 2015, she expanded her expertise by acquiring a Master of Arts in American Studies with a graduate certificate in Women, Gender, and Sexuality Studies from Lehigh University in Bethlehem, PA.
+While at Lehigh University, DeAnna distinguished herself by being awarded a Strohl Grant and the prestigious Research Excellence in Humanities and Social Sciences Award.
 In 2020, she earned a Master of Arts in Religion from Rice University.
-DeAnna is the 2022-23 Forum for Theological Exploration (FTE) Doctoral Fellow.
-She also received the 2022 Honorary Dissertation Fellowship from the Louisville Institute.
-DeAnna’s current research interests include Black religion, the intersections of gender, sexuality, Black speculative fiction and horror, popular and visual culture, and art.
-She is also interested in critical theory, disability theory, Black studies, and cultural studies.
+DeAnna's dedication and scholarly achievements have been recognized through her appointment as the 2022-23 Forum for Theological Exploration (FTE) Doctoral Fellow.
+Additionally, she was honored with the 2022 Honorary Dissertation Fellowship from the Louisville Institute.

 Currently Teaching